hdmchl/DeviceOrientationEvent-demo/README.md

 This is a demo of the deviceorientation event API as defined by [W3C](http://dev.w3.org/geo/api/spec-source-orientation.html#deviceorientation).

 ## What does the demo do?
 The demo uses the deviceorientation event API to collect orientation data on the iPhone.
 The data is sent to a mirror-server using websockets.
-The data is then used to move an <code>#image</code> or a <code>#cursor</code> in the browser (you will need to manually edit the code to switch between and image or a cursor).
+The data is then used to move an <code>#image</code> or a <code>#cursor</code> in the browser (you will need to manually edit the code to switch between an image or a cursor).
 The image used is [melbjs](http://melbjs.com/)'s logo.

 + The demo is built to run with Chrome on Mac OSX Mountain Lion and an iPhone 4.
 I haven't extensively tested it on other browsers or devices, but it should still work… let me know how you go [@hadi_michael](http://www.twitter.com/hadi_michael).
 + Both devices need to share the same wireless network.